 As discussed in section 1.7 of the WIPO Overview 3.0, in cases where a domain name incorporates the entirety of a trademark, or where at least a dominant feature of the relevant mark is recognizable in the domain name, the domain name will normally be considered confusingly similar to that mark for purposes of UDRP standing.
-An additional argument for the confusing similarity of the disputed domain name <phil-rem.com> with the PHILIPS is the fact that the website associated to it is identical to websites associated to the other disputed domain names, and as discussed below in this decision, all of these websites target the PHILIPS trademark.
+An additional argument for the confusing similarity of the disputed domain name <rem-phil.com> with the PHILIPS trademark, and of the disputed domain name <servis-sc.com> is the fact that the websites associated to them are identical or very similar to websites associated to the other disputed domain names, and as discussed below in this decision, all of these websites target the PHILIPS or the SAECO trademarks.
 As discussed in section 1.7 of the WIPO Overview 3.0, where a panel would benefit from affirmation as to confusing similarity with the complainant's mark, the broader case context such as website content trading off the complainant's reputation, or a pattern of multiple respondent domain names targeting the complainant's mark within the same proceeding, may support a finding of confusing similarity.